Reactions to the War in Afghanistan (2001–2021): International reactions

 A 47-nation global survey of public opinion conducted in June 2007 by the Pew Global Attitudes Project found considerable opposition to the NATO military operations in Afghanistan.
-Only Israel and Kenya citizens were in favor of the war.
+Only Israeli and Kenyan citizens were in favor of the war.
 On the other hand, in 41 of the 47 countries pluralities wanted NATO troops out of Afghanistan as soon as possible.
 The authors of the survey mentioned a "global unease with major world powers" and in America that "Afghan War not worth it".
 In 32 out of 47 countries majorities wanted NATO troops out of Afghanistan as soon as possible.
 Majorities in 7 out of 12 NATO member countries wanted troops withdrawn as soon as possible.

 In 2008, there was a strong opposition to war in Afghanistan in 21 of 24 countries surveyed.
 Only in the US and Great Britain did half the people support the war, with a larger percentage (60%) in Australia.
 Since then, public opinion in Australia and Britain has shifted, and the majority of Australians and British now also want their troops to be brought home from Afghanistan.
 Authors of articles on the issue mentioned that "Australians lose faith in Afghan War effort" and "cruel human toll of fight to win Afghan peace".
 Of the seven NATO countries in the survey, not one showed a majority in favor of keeping NATO troops in Afghanistan – one, the US, came close to a majority (50%).
 Of the other six NATO countries, five had majorities of their population wanting NATO troops removed from Afghanistan as soon as possible.

 The 2009 global survey reported that majorities or pluralities in 18 out of 25 countries wanted NATO to remove their troops from Afghanistan as soon as possible.
 Despite American calls for NATO allies to send more troops to Afghanistan, there was majority or plurality opposition to such action in every one of the NATO countries surveyed.